 Applicants in the School Project category must be an accredited K-12 public, private, or charter school located in Wake County or a PTA that supports one of these schools and be in Good Standing as defined in General Grant Policies (previous recipients only).
 Projects must take place between July 1, 2020 and June 30, 2021.

 Five schools each will receive $5,000 to support their School Projects.

 There is no matching requirement.
 School Projects may not be supported by other United Arts grants, including Artists in Schools grants.
 School Project grants are not intended to substitute for a school's arts education program.
 Funds cannot be used for permanent personnel positions.

-Optional information sessions to learn more about the new guidelines will be held at the United Arts Council.
+Optional information sessions to learn more about the new guidelines will be held in January at the United Arts Council.
 Please register in advance by emailing [email protected].